Storage efficiency with Qumulo

 Mirroring, the most rudimentary form of data protection, is based on the creation of two or more full copies of the data being protected.
 Each copy resides on a different disk so that it is recoverable if one of the disks fails.
 This is effective in terms of recovery, but it’s grossly inefficient, cutting in half the amount of capacity available for file storage.

-At petabyte scale, it’s obviously preferable to avoid mirroring as much as possible to avoid wasting two-thirds of your budget on storage you can’t use for files.
+At petabyte scale, it’s obviously preferable to avoid mirroring as much as possible to avoid wasting two-thirds of your budget on storage you can’t use for actually storing files.

 Erasure coding (EC) is the best-known alternative for data protection that’s more efficient than mirroring, as well as faster and more configurable.
 A key advantage of EC is the flexibility it offers.
 Admins can decide how to strike the right balance of performance, recovery time in the case of failed physical media, and the number of allowable simultaneous failures.